 The FLPC currently focuses its work on the following four priority initiatives:

-Food Policy Councils & Food Systems Planning Initiative: The FLPC works to empower state, local, and tribal communities to identify challenges in their food system, understand the legal and policy changes that could address the root causes of those problems, and implement such changes through policy advocacy.
+Community-Led Food System Change Initiative: The FLPC works to empower state, local, and tribal communities to identify challenges in their food system, understand the legal and policy changes that could address the root causes of those problems, and implement such changes through policy advocacy.
 To support community food policy advocates’ capacity, the FLPC has provided assistance to food policy councils both domestically and internationally.
 This assistance includes helping to launch new food policy councils as well as providing policy research and guidance to existing councils.
 The FLPC has also published comprehensive local and state food policy toolkits, and has conducted numerous food policy trainings based on these toolkits to varied audiences of producers, retail vendors, educators, advocates, and consumers.

-Food Access & Obesity Prevention Initiative: The FLPC works to identify and promote key legal and policy levers that help to increase access to healthy foods and prevent diet-related diseases such as obesity and type 2 diabetes.
+Food Access & Nutrition Initiative: The FLPC works to identify and promote key legal and policy levers that help to increase access to healthy foods and prevent diet-related diseases such as obesity and type 2 diabetes.
 Many of the specific projects within this initiative are at the intersection of food and health law and policy.
-The FLPC is currently engaged in a type 2 diabetes policy project entitled Providing Access to Healthy Solutions, which aims to target necessary health and food-related legal and policy interventions at the federal, state, and local level, revolutionizing the treatment and prevention of type 2 diabetes.
+The FLPC is currently engaged in a type 2 diabetes policy project entitled Providing Access to Healthy Solutions, which targets necessary health and food-related legal and policy interventions at the federal, state, and local level, revolutionizing the treatment and prevention of type 2 diabetes.

 Click here for more information on the FLPC’s initiatives.